Executive and Administrative Officers

 Toys"R"Us, Asia Pacific

 Ms. Merz joined the company in 1996 as Vice President and General Manager, Toys“R”Us, Canada.
 She served in this role until 2000, when she was promoted to President, Toys“R”Us, Canada.
 In this capacity, she introduced the company’s first integrated Side-by-Side store format, which combines Toys“R”Us and Babies“R”Us stores under one roof.
-Today, these convenient, one-stop shopping destinations have opened in countries throughout the world.
+Today, these stores are present in countries throughout the world.

 Ms. Merz has a strong background in the retail industry.
 Prior to joining Toys“R”Us, she held various roles in merchandising, store operations, supply chain and marketing with several companies, including Hudson’s Bay Company and Costco, as well as a specialty clothing chain and a catalog retailer.